How CAN Custodial Parents Support Non-Custodial Parents? (Part 2)

 • Acknowledge with the NCP that you have no intention of taking your child's time away.
 Take the pressure off.

-• Encourage the NCP to have balance time with the child (a fun activity and rest)
+• Encourage the NCP to have balanced time with the child (a fun activity and rest)

 • Be flexible regarding visitation time.
 This will ease the pressure of the NCP having to make it FUN all the time.